SQLitis/monsters/README.rst

 It takes 42 corruption to kill a Con9--12 creature.
 More generally, 14*ceil(Con/4).
 If a character's corruption score ever exceeds the severe taint threshold, she dies, and 1d6 hours later she rises as a tainted minion --- a hideous, evil creature under the control of the DM.

-Mummified creature is an acquired template that can be added to any corporeal giant, humanoid, or monstrous humanoid (referred to hereafter as the base creature).
+Libris Mortis: "Mummified creature is an acquired template that can be added to any corporeal giant, humanoid, or monstrous humanoid."
+Savage Species: "Mummified is an acquired template that can be added to any corporeal animal, giant, or humanoid."
+Libris Mortis is the more up-to-date source; Libris Mortis talks about Damage Reduction 5/-, while Savage Species talks about Damage Reduction 5/+1 and half damage, 3.0 terminology.
 A mummified creature speaks all the languages it spoke in life
 Speed: A mummified creature's land speed decreases by 10 feet (to a minimum of 10 feet).
 The speeds for other movement modes are unchanged.
 Abilities: A mummified creature's ability scores are modified as follows: Str +8, Int -4 (minimum 1), Wis +4, Cha +4.
 As an undead creature, a mummified creature has no Constitution score.
 The process of becoming a mummy is usually involuntary, but expressing the wish to become a mummy to the proper priests (and paying the proper fees) can convince them to bring you back to life as a mummy.
 The mummy retains all class abilities it had in life, provided that its new ability scores still allow it to use them (a wizard loses access to some spell levels, for instance).
 A loss of Intelligence does not retroactively remove skill points from a mummified creature.
-Special Qualities: A mummified creature gains the special qualities described below...
+Special Qualities: A mummified creature gains the special qualities described below...which do not include turn resistance.

 Can you get either a tainted minion or a mummified creature of less than one Hit Die, thus giving you an intelligent undead minion of less than one Hit Die?
 Why, it's our old friend the Muckdweller!